Titanic-minds-group-14/Kaggle-challenge-group-14/README.md

 ## 🎯 Objectives

-- Clean and preprocess the dataset
+- Clean and preprocess the dataset, addressing missing values and outliers
-- Perform EDA to uncover hidden patterns
+- Perform EDA to uncover hidden patterns and relationships
-- Engineer meaningful features
+- Engineer meaningful features to improve model performance
-- Train multiple ML classifiers
+- Train and tune multiple ML classifiers, including CatBoost, Random Forest, and Logistic Regression
-- Evaluate models and select the best one
+- Evaluate models using accuracy, F1-score, ROC-AUC, and interpretability tools like SHAP
-- Generate predictions for Kaggle submission
+- Generate and submit predictions for the Kaggle competition

 ---